2008–2009 Sri Lankan Army Northern offensive: Casualty numbers manipulation

 A three-member United Nations panel which collected evidence for over 10 months said that "the panel's determination of credible allegations reveals a very different version of the final stages of the war than that maintained to this day by the government."
 The panel also called on the Secretary General of UN to immediately set up "an independent international mechanism" for investigating "credible" allegations that both Sri Lankan government and Tamil Tigers committed serious human rights violations and war crimes and crimes against humanity, in the months before the decades-old civil war ended in 2009.
-The panel said that 40,000 people were killed in the war, of whom tens of thousands died in the war's last five months.
+The panel said that 40,000 people had been killed in the war, of whom tens of thousands died in the war's last five months.
 According to the panel, most civilian casualties in the final phases of the war were caused by government shelling that could amount to "war crimes."

 The panel furthermore stated that "the government systematically shelled hospitals on all fronts," and "deprived people in conflict zone of humanitarian aid in the form of food and medical supplies, particularly surgical supplies."
 The panel documented LTTE use of civilians as human shields.

 U.N.
 Secretary General Ban Ki-moon stated that the U.N. would not launch an investigation without the agreement of the Sri Lankan government and U.N. member states.
 Human Rights Watch stated that such an investigation was being blocked by the Russian and Chinese governments, while the American ambassador to the UN requested that the Sri Lankan government address the panel's report constructively, in order to further the peace process.